 Here’s how to determine if you need to take action:

-- Look for bald patches because you shouldn’t see bare skin.
+• Look for bald patches or bare skin.

-- Check the parrot’s health, behavior, and diet.
-Are there irregularities or imbalances?
+• Check the parrot’s health, behavior, and diet.

 You may observe a parrot shaking out and pulling away loose feathers.